SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 quit;
 %let careerOPS = %sysevalf(&careerOBP + &careerSLG);
 ```
-*I might have solved this problem with PROC SUMMARY, a data step with retained totals, or By group and LAST logic ... but, the choice was to solve this problem with PROC SQL because it better replicates how we think about the problem.
+*This problem might have been solved with PROC SUMMARY, or a DATA step with retained totals, or maby with BY group and LAST logic ... but, the choice was to solve this problem with **PROC SQL** because it better replicates how we think about the problem: when need Aaron's career numbers ... what are they?

 NOte that information is being captured as MACRO variables to bue used later.*

 Grab those MACRO variables and create a dataset:
 ``` SAS